 ii. considering whether there is a need to critically evaluate the information obtained where the need for, extent and nature of, any investigation, including critical evaluation, will depend on the nature, scope and outputs of the professional activity being undertaken.

-While it might be maintained that the existing requirements of the Code already require all professional accountants to consider or remain alert to whether facts and circumstances have changed and therefore already oblige them to exercise an inquiring mind in the judgements they reach, making this more explicit is likely to be helpful to users of the Code.
-Overall, the concepts of professional scepticism and having an inquiring mind appear to be well aligned and complementary as the exercise of scepticism is a vital quality for all professional accountants.
+This requires all professional accountants to consider or remain alert to whether facts and circumstances have changed and, therefore, obliges them to exercise an inquiring mind in the judgements they reach.
+The exercise of scepticism is a vital quality for all professional accountants.

-These suggested changes to the Code are aimed at allowing the professional accountant to recognise the role of bias, pressure and other impediments which may influence behaviour.
-Perhaps more importantly, that by raising awareness in relation to potential bias, the professional accountant can reduce the risk and impact of its effect, particularly on the ability to exercise professional judgement.
-By recognising the risk of bias and considering the possible sources of bias using the examples above, the professional accountant will be able to identify and mitigate for the subsequent threats created.
-The Exposure Draft suggests that through consulting others or seeking advice from experts, additional input or appropriate challenge can be achieved and enhance the evaluation process.
+By raising awareness in relation to potential forms of bias, the professional accountant can reduce the risk and impact of its effect, particularly on the ability to exercise professional judgement.
+They will be able to identify and mitigate for the subsequent threats created, such as through consulting others or seeking advice from experts, additional input or appropriate challenge therefore enhancing the evaluation process.

-The IESBA also believes that the internal culture of an employer, whether it is an audit firm of professional accountants or another type of organisation, can have a significant impact on whether or not professional accountants comply with the Code and act ethically.
-The Exposure Draft therefore proposes to emphasise the importance of a positive internal organisational culture to the effective application of the conceptual framework by introducing new application material within the Code itself.
-In particular it explains that ethical culture is most effective when:
+The Code emphasise the importance of a positive internal organisational culture to the effective application of the conceptual framework by providing application material.
+In particular, it explains that ethical culture is most effective when: